cristeaibogdan/hephaestus-web/README.md

 * **Custom Async Validators** - Used for backend validation, allowing asynchronous checks on form inputs against server data.
 * **Interceptors** - Used for: set header for the selected language, display loading indicator and set a predefined timeout to each request.
 * **ZXing** - A library for scanning and decoding barcodes and QR codes.
-* **i18n** - Supports internationalization, making the application adaptable for various languages and regions.
+* **Transloco** - Supports internationalization, making the application adaptable for various languages.

 ## Local Deployment